estheragbaje/node-db3-challenge/queries.md

 SELECT OrderId, Shippername, OrderDate FROM Orders as o JOIN Shippers as s
 ON o.shipperID = s.shipperId
-where o.orderdate < '1997-01-09';
+WHERE o.orderdate < '1997-01-09';

 ### Display all ProductNames and Quantities placed on order 10251.
 Sort by ProductName.
 Shows 3 records.

+SELECT p.ProductName, o.quantity
+FROM OrderDetails as o
+JOIN Products as p
+ON o.ProductID = p.ProductID
+WHERE OrderID = 10251
+ORDER BY p.ProductName;

 ### Display the OrderID, CustomerName and the employee's LastName for every order.
 All columns should be labeled clearly.
 Displays 196 records.

-Select OrderId, CustomerName, LastName as EmployeesLastName from Orders as o Join Employees as e on o.employeeID = e.employeeId
+SELECT OrderId, CustomerName, LastName as EmployeesLastName from Orders as o JOIN Employees as e
+ON o.employeeID = e.employeeId
-Join Customers as c
+JOIN Customers as c
-on o.customerId = c.customerID;
+ON o.customerId = c.customerID;

 ### (Stretch) Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.